codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

 There are two parts to installing runtimes:
 1. Installing the CSDP CLI
-2. Installing the CSDP runtime from the CLI.
+2. Installing the CSDP runtime from the CLI, either through the CLI wizard or a silent install.
 The runtime is installed in a specific namespace on your cluster.
 You can install more runtimes on different clusters in your deployment.
  Every runtime installation makes commits to two Git repos:
    * Runtime install repo: The installation repo that manages the runtime itself with Argo CD.
 If the repo URL does not exist, runtime creates it automatically.
    * Git Source repo: Created automatically during runtime installation.
 The repo where you store manifests to run CSDP pipelines.